 Reference: Section 37B (2) (a) of the Insurance Contract Act 1984 (Cth).Insurance Council of Australia, 2012

 The 2012 introduction of the standard flood definition has since ensured greater clarity and peace of mind for both property owners and insurers.

 2. Does this definition apply to all insurance contracts?

-Generally the flood insurance definition applies to a number of different insurance policies including Strata Insurance, Home and Contents Insurance, Car Insurance and Business Insurance.
+The flood insurance definition generally applies to a number of different insurance policies including Strata Insurance, Home and Contents Insurance, Car Insurance and Business Insurance.

 3. Misconceptions of flood cover

 Despite the introduction of a standard flood definition, we still find that many individuals are unsure of what constitutes flood when it comes to a claim.
 In particular, because lines can sometimes feel blurred between what is considered 'storm damage', and what is considered 'flood' by an insurer.